<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 MSC Certified

-MSC certification guarantees that the marine resources are harvested using sustainable methods and that all products are traceable throughout the supply chain.
-Aker BioMarine was the first krill fishery to receive the MSC (Marine Stewardship Council) certification in 2010, 2015, and received a re-certification in 2020 for another five years.
+MSC certification guarantees that the marine resources are harvested using sustainable methods and that products are traceable throughout the supply chain.
+Our krill oil is MSC certified and Friends of the Sea certified.

 Sustainable Fisheries partnership SFP